Gauge invariance of radiative jet functions in the position-space formulation of SCET: Radiative jet function in order from the BCDF Lagrangians

 The $O(\alpha_s)$ diagrams for the radiative jet functions are given in Fig.~\ref{fig:AA-LO}.
-Note that the gluon must connect the soft-side part of the diagram, which is to the left of the $\cal{Q}\cal{\bar Q}$ state, to the hard-side part of the diagram, which is to the right of the $\cal{Q}\cal{\bar Q}$ state, in order for hard-collinear-momentum conservation to be satisfied.
-The left two diagrams involve the Feynman rule $V_i^{(0)}$ (Figs.~\ref{fig:feyn-Ajpsi} and \ref{fig:feyn-Ajpsi2}) on their left quark lines, and the right two diagrams involve the Feynman rule $V_i^{(1)}$ (Figs.~\ref{fig:feyn-Ajpsi} and \ref{fig:feyn-Ajpsi2}) on their left quark lines with $i=2a,2b,2m$.
+Note that the gluon must connect the soft-quark side of the diagram, which is to the left of the $\cal{Q}\cal{\bar Q}$ state, to the hard-quark side of the diagram, which is to the right of the $\cal{Q}\cal{\bar Q}$ state, in order for hard-collinear-momentum conservation to be satisfied.
+The left two diagrams involve the Feynman rule $V_i^{(0)}$ (Figs.~\ref{fig:feyn-Ajpsi} and \ref{fig:feyn-Ajpsi2}) on their soft-quark sides, and the right two diagrams involve the Feynman rule $V_i^{(1)}$ (Figs.~\ref{fig:feyn-Ajpsi} and \ref{fig:feyn-Ajpsi2}) on their soft-quark sides with $i=2a,2b,2m$.

-\subsubsection{Feynman gauge}
+\subsection{Feynman gauge}

 First, let us consider the computations of the radiative jet functions in the Feynman gauge.